moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 INSTRUCTIONS 📝
 In order to run it, grab the NonSteamLaunchers.sh file and run it from your Downloads Folder.

 Please right click and go to properties > permissions and check mark "Is Executable".
 Double Click it and it should run.
+You can also right click and add it to steam and jump in gaming mode and launch it as long as you have set it "Executuable".